- •

 Ferry companies from Athens to Chios (Main Port)

-The Athens to Chios (Main Port) route is served by Blue Star Ferries, Hellenic Seaways, Super Fast Ferries.
+The Athens to Chios (Main Port) route is served by Blue Star Ferries.
 The ferry companies running this route next week, grouped by departure port and sorted by lowest ticket price.

 Athens to Chios (Main Port) ferry schedule